AmplitudeAudio/doc-sdk/docs/api/engine/Fader/index.md

 !!! function "static FaderInstance&#42; Construct(const AmString&amp; name)"

-    Creates a new instance of the the fader with the given name and returns its pointer.
+    Creates a new instance of the fader with the given name and returns its pointer.

     !!! note